PrF:SOC015 Czech Legal Culture - Course Information

 Contact Person: doc.
 JUDr.
 Ing.
 Michal Radvan, Ph.D.

-Supplier department: Department of Legal Theory - Faculty of Law
+Supplier department: Institute of Law and Technology - Faculty of Law

 - There are no special requirements or prerequisites.
 The course is suitable also for students of non-legal disciplines.